MarvinTeichmann/MultiNet/README.md

 # MultiNet

 MultiNet is able to jointly perform road segmentation, car detection and street classification.
-The model archives real-time speed and [state-of-the-art](http://www.cvlibs.net/datasets/kitti/eval_road_detail.php?result=ca96b8137feb7a636f3d774c408b1243d8a6e0df)  performance in segmentation.
+The model achieves real-time speed and [state-of-the-art](http://www.cvlibs.net/datasets/kitti/eval_road_detail.php?result=ca96b8137feb7a636f3d774c408b1243d8a6e0df)  performance in segmentation.
 Check out our [paper](https://arxiv.org/abs/1612.07695) for a detailed model description.

 <img src="data/images/um_000005.png" width="288"> <img src="data/images/umm_000058.png" width="288"> <img src="data/images/umm_000059.png" width="288">

 <img src="data/images/uu_000002.png" width="288"> <img src="data/images/um_000005.png" width="288"> <img src="data/images/uu_000004.png" width="288">

 MultiNet is optimized to perform well at a real-time speed.
-Its ingredient [KittiSeg](https://github.com/MarvinTeichmann/KittiSeg#kittiseg) sets a new state-of-the art in road segmentation and [KittiBox](https://github.com/MarvinTeichmann/KittiBox#kittibox) improves over the baseline Faster-RCNN in both inference speed and detection performance.
+It has two components: [KittiSeg](https://github.com/MarvinTeichmann/KittiSeg#kittiseg), which sets a new state-of-the art in road segmentation; and [KittiBox](https://github.com/MarvinTeichmann/KittiBox#kittibox), which improves over the baseline Faster-RCNN in both inference speed and detection performance.

 The model is designed as an encoder-decoder architecture.
-It utilizes one VGG encoder and several independend decoders for each task.
-This repository contains generic code allowing to combine several tensorflow models in one network.
-The code for the indevidual tasks is provided by the [KittiSeg](https://github.com/MarvinTeichmann/KittiSeg#kittiseg), [KittiBox](https://github.com/MarvinTeichmann/KittiBox#kittibox) and [KittiClass](https://github.com/MarvinTeichmann/KittiClass) repository.
-Those repositories are utilized as [submodule](https://github.com/MarvinTeichmann/MultiNet/tree/master/submodules) in this project.
-This project is build to be compatible with the [TensorVision](http://tensorvision.readthedocs.io/en/master/user/tutorial.html#workflow) back end which allows to organize experiments in a very clean way.
+It utilizes one VGG encoder and several independent decoders for each task.
+This repository contains generic code that combines several tensorflow models in one network.
+The code for the individual tasks is provided by the [KittiSeg](https://github.com/MarvinTeichmann/KittiSeg#kittiseg), [KittiBox](https://github.com/MarvinTeichmann/KittiBox#kittibox), and [KittiClass](https://github.com/MarvinTeichmann/KittiClass) repositories.
+These repositories are utilized as [submodules](https://github.com/MarvinTeichmann/MultiNet/tree/master/submodules) in this project.
+This project is built to be compatible with the [TensorVision](http://tensorvision.readthedocs.io/en/master/user/tutorial.html#workflow) back end, which allows for organizing experiments in a very clean way.

 ## Requirements

-The code requires [Tensorflow 1.0](https://www.tensorflow.org/install/) as well as the following python libraries:
+The code requires [Python 2.7](https://www.python.org/download/releases/2.7/), [Tensorflow 1.0](https://www.tensorflow.org/install/), as well as the following python libraries:

 * matplotlib
 * numpy